seshasrinivaspendyala/AI-PC-Code-Samples/Video-Description-Generation-Query-Retrieval/Readme.md

 ## Troubleshooting

 - **Dependency Issues:** Run `uv clean` and then `uv sync`.
-- **File Access Issues:** Restart the kernel and run the cell again.
+- **File Access Issues:** Restart the kernel and run the cells again.

 ---